 Stock investing basics

 I think investing in the the stock market is for everyone.
 It’s EASY, less work, more reliable, more liquid, and requires less discipline and skill than investing in real estate.
 I’m confident that I can buy index funds and get at least an 8% return over any 20 year period.
 Here’s how I plan on doing it: buy VTSAX and VFWAX, hold onto it, reinvest dividends and interest, and repeat.
 Sounds pretty simple huh?
 It is!
 I can set up automated monthly contributions in about 2 mins and literally not have to tinker with it for years.
 Yes, the value of stocks will drop at times, but the market will always go back up.

 Real estate investing basics

-For me, I won’t even consider a rental property if I don’t think I will have a 10% annualized return on capital in the first year.
+For me, I won’t even consider a rental property with below an expected 10% annualized return on capital in the first or second year.
 If the following formula is true, I will consider the investment:

 Net Income ÷ Initial Investment ≥ 10%

 Here’s how I define net income and initial investment:

 Net Income = Expected rents – mortgage payment – property taxes – insurance – HOA payments – expected repair and maintenance costs – owner paid utilities

 Initial Investment = down payment + mortgage closing costs + inspection costs + real estate fees + renovation costs (if applicable) + licensing or business setup fees